Compare Listings

 Surfcasters Fishing – Great Point Nantucket – Photograph by Quint Waters

 For centuries, marine life has drawn fisherman who are looking to catch Nantucket’s four main species of fish to Great Point.
 This includes striped bass, bluefish, bonito and false albacore.
-There is no better fishing experience than seeking out these fish and casting for them as you are knee deep in the surf.
-The true test of a Nantucket fisherman is to catch this “Nantucket Slam” from the beach at Great Point, a feat rarely accomplished.
-Before you head out, stop into Bill Fisher Tackle for rod and tackle rentals, a tide chart or any other gear you weren’t able to bring out to the island.
-The most consistent spot to fish is at the point, where the Atlantic Ocean meets the Sound.
+There is no better fishing experience than seeking out these fish and casting as you are knee deep in the surf.
+The true test of a Nantucket fisherman is to catch a “Nantucket Slam” from the beach at Great Point, a feat rarely accomplished.
+Before you head out, stop into Bill Fisher Tackle for rod and tackle rentals, a tide chart or any other gear you need while on the island.
+The most consistent spot to fish is at the tip of Great Point, where the Atlantic Ocean meets the Sound.

 Wildlife at Great Point Nantucket